siemens/ix/packages/documentation/docs/controls/modal.md

   react: SourceReactMessage,
 }}/>

-The `showMessage`-method returns a Listener with the following signature:
+The `showMessage` method returns a Listener with the following signature:

 ```ts
 TypedEvent<{